 San Felipe Castle:

-We had heard there were a pair of giant boots in Cartagena, a monument dedicated to the local poet Luis Carlos Lopez.
+We had heard there was a pair of giant boots in Cartagena, a monument dedicated to the local poet Luis Carlos Lopez.

-Of course this peaked our interest and on the way there, we discovered the San Felipe Castle (as you can tell, a lot of research went into this trip!).
+Of course, this piqued our interest and on the way there, we discovered the San Felipe Castle (as you can tell, a lot of research went into this trip!).